Updated rankings for 2018!

 2. Varier Variable Balans– Most Stylish yet Functional Kneeling Chair/ by Peter Opsvik

-This chair is one of the original Norwegian designs from 1979, and still a classic.
-You will pay around $400 for this kneeling chair, making it the most expensive one reviewed here.
-What do you get for your money?
+This chair is based on the original Norwegian designs from 1979, and still a classic.
 The Varier Variable Balans is made of natural ash and polyester fabric.
 (The fabric comes from 100% recycled plastics, so there’s also an environmental incentive to choosing this model.)
 Although it can of course be used in any office setting, it’s a popular choice for living rooms and home offices because of its beautiful modern Scandinavian look.

 Overall, this is one of those simple but effective designs that was destined to become a classic.
 If your budget allows, the Varier Variable Balans can be a great feature in your office or living space.